NervanaSystems/ngraph-python/doc/source/tensorflow.rst

   - A util function ``TFImporter._get_unimplemented_ops()`` is provided for getting a list of unimplemented ops from a particular model.

-2. The importer should be used to imports forward graph.
+2. The importer should be used to import the forward graph.

-  - User should use the importer to import forward pass of the TensorFlow graph, and then perform autodiff and training updates in ngraph.
+  - User should use the importer to import the forward pass of the TensorFlow graph, and then perform autodiff and training updates in ngraph.
-  - TensorFlow ops related to gradient computation is not supported.
+  - TensorFlow ops related to gradient computation are not supported.
-  - In the future, two-way weights exchange between TensorFlow and ngraph will also be supported.
+  - In the future, bidirectional weight exchange between TensorFlow and ngraph will also be supported.

 3. Static-ness

-  - In ngraph, transformer may alter the computation graph during transformation phase, thus we need to declare all computations before executing any one of them.
+  - In ngraph, the transformer may alter the computation graph during the transformation phase, thus we need to declare all computations before executing any of them.
 Altering the imported graph after transformer initialization is not supported.
   - TensorFlow allows dynamic parameters to its ops.
-For example, the kernel size of a ``Conv2d`` can be results from another computation.
-Since ngraph needs to know dimension information prior to execution to allocate memory, dynamic parameters is not supported in importer.
+For example, the kernel size of a ``Conv2d`` can be the result of another computation.
+Since ngraph needs to know dimension information prior to execution to allocate memory, dynamic parameters are not supported in importer.